Ozzletroll/TAC-COM/README.md

 ## Usage
 1. Click "enable" to allow audio passthrough.
 This will transmit your voice without any additional processing to your chosen output device.
-2. Hit your chosen Push-to-talk key to begin "radio" transmission.
+2. Hit your chosen push-to-talk key to begin "radio" transmission.
 Release the key to return to regular mic passthrough.

+During PTT radio transmission, the audio is deliberately compressed and distorted.
+Therefore, it is important to adhere to correct radio protocol:
+- Wait for the channel to be clear.
+Do not interrupt teammates.
+- Pause a moment after pressing the PTT button.
+- Be direct and short when communicating.
+- Speak slowly and clearly.
+- Use sci-fi military jargon at every opportunity.

-## Tips
+## Noise Gate Configuration
 To set TAC/COM's noise gate threshold correctly, you can use Discord's "Mic Test" feature (under User Settings -> Voice & Video), allowing you to hear TAC/COM's output.

 1. Set the noise gate threshold in TAC/COM to -100db.